VoZeS/NautilusStudios-ProjectII_RPG/README.md

 ## CONTROLS:

   * WASD: Move Characters
-  * Mouse: Menu navigation and choosing options
+  * Mouse: Left click for menu navigation and choosing options
   * Mouse: Right click in hability tree to see descriptions

 ## DEBUG FEATURES: